AUTUMN WRITING WEEKEND AT TEMPLETON HOUSE, KINTBURY, BERKSHIRE

 Think of your submission package as a job application for your book.
 You not only want to apply to the right people, the ones who have a passion for the books you write, but you want to present your book in such a way that they will easily see what your book has to offer.

-Leading literary agent Nelle Andrew of PFD discusses the dos and don’ts of submitting to agents, how you can make your submission stand out from the pile, and what you should be asking a potential agent.
+Leading literary agent Nelle Andrew discusses the dos and don’ts of submitting to agents, how you can make your submission stand out from the pile, and what you should be asking a potential agent.
 The workshop will include your cover letter, how to write a clear synopsis and the tools you need to hone your elevator pitch.
 She will also share her industry knowledge and talk about what publishers are looking for.

 Nelle Andrew was nominated for Literary Agent of the Year at The British Book Awards 2018, and was a Bookseller Rising Star (2016) whose career includes discovering Sunday Times, and New York Times bestsellers; award winning novelists as well as several Richard and Judy Book Club Picks.
 She’s also a published novelist in her own right.